What is Clipboard Hijacker?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Many malicious programs are capable of replacing data saved to the clipboard.
-Other examples include Clipsa and Qulab.
 Having malware such as Clipboard Hijacker installed on the system can lead to financial loss (loss of cryptocurrency).
 Cyber criminals might also use these programs to steal other personal information.
 In any case, all malware must be eliminated immediately.

 How did Clipboard Hijacker infiltrate my computer?